danesnick/old_website/_posts/2021-01-10-Why-I-Stopped-Using-Spotify.markdown

 ## Alternatives
 There a variety alternative options for music listening, so I will briefly discuss some of them here.
-Iaboutm not going to discuss other streaming services such as Deezer or Tidal for the sake of brevity.
+I'm not going to discuss other streaming services such as Deezer or Tidal for the sake of brevity.
 If you feel like there's a good reason to consider them or another service, please [contact me](/#contact) and let me know why!

 ### YouTube Music